Abu Dhabi royals involved in RBS talks - sources

 "Abu Dhabi is always talking to parties to invest, including RBS.
 Whether it will materialise or not is too early to say," a source close to the royal family said on condition of anonymity.

-A stake buy by Abu Dhabi would be the first move on a large financial asset by Gulf investors since the 2008 financial crisis, when regional royals and sovereign funds bought into Citigroup (C.N), Credit Suisse CSGN.VX and Barclays.
+A stake buy by Abu Dhabi would be the first move on a large financial asset by Gulf investors since the 2008 financial crisis, when regional royals and sovereign funds bought into Citigroup, Credit Suisse and Barclays.

 An Abu Dhabi government official declined to comment.